Kapendev/parin/README.md

 # Or: .\parin_package\scripts\web.bat
 ```

-Projects requiring the full D runtime can be built using the GC flag.
+Projects requiring the full D runtime can be built using the `gc` flag provided by the build script.
 This flag also requires [OpenD](https://opendlang.org/index.html) and the latest version of Emscripten.
 Note that exceptions are not supported and that some DUB related limitations apply like having to include all dependencies inside the source folder.
-Before using the GC flag, make sure `opend install xpack-emscripten` has been run at least once.
+Make sure `opend install xpack-emscripten` has been run at least once before using it.

 #### Using the flag with DUB